Yoasobisong/rmua_2025/README.md

 ## Overview
 Autonomous drone system for RMUA 2025 competition, featuring navigation, vision, and control capabilities.

+## Problems
+- need to deal the problem of the yolo position's noise
+- trying to use weighted average, and Kalman fliter to deal with the noise
+- without flitered result in the

 ## Packages
 - `airsim_ros`: AirSim ROS interface
 - `navigation`: Core navigation package